microsoft/microcode/language.md

 ### Sensors

 A sensor tile can refer to a hardware feature as simple as a button, a thermometer represented by a floating point (or fixed point) value, or an accelerometer with a set of possible events.
 A sensor could also refer to a GPIO pin, a timer, microphone, radio, or other means for the program to receive notification of a state change or an event.
-It is also possible for a sensor to refer to an internal program variable, modified by some other part of the user's program (self-notification).

 In the program above, the sensor refers to a press/touch event, without reference to the particular hardware feature (see filters below).